ConflictingTheories/ConflictingTheories/README.md

 - 👀 I'm looking for work in ...
 Game Design, Data Warehousing, Electronics, IoT, Technical Project Management, Senior Developer

-### Update as of March 2025:
+### Update as of 2026:
 - I AM CURRENTLY LOOKING FOR A JOB!
-Please reach out if you have an opportunity!
+SERIOUSLY - Please reach out if you have an opportunity!
+SEE MY REPOS - SEE MY CONTRIBUTIONS OVER THE YEARS!
+(NOTE: MUCH OF MY PAST WORK IS NOT PUBLIC SADLY)
-- Past 4.5 years were mostly working via private git repos so much of my activity from the past 4 years is not directly associated with this github account, and was done with a company specific account.
-- While employed, top 5 contributer - average contributions **per year**: approx. 200-250+ PRs merged / 500+ PR Code reviews performed / 1000's of commits drafted
+- I really really need to get some income soon.... :/ (No joke - reality is I need to eat....and survive)
 <!--
 **ConflictingTheories/ConflictingTheories** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.